neo4j-devtools/relate/documentation/RFCs/relate-extensions/relate-extensions.rfc.md

 The alternative to this path is to only allow core functionality, and force third-party developers to raise PR's directly against the `@relate` repo.
 This process would be slow and labor intensive, taking our focus away from new features and functionality.

 # Adoption strategy
-We are creating several extensions as part of our `alpha-1` release and will share the source code with developers.
+Creating example extensions for all our modules and work with DevRel to spread knowledge.